Question: Can set up Magna’s in lead-lag without the cost and labor of adding a Tekmar device?

 Once the GenieAir blue line shows up on the screen, press the OK button on the redundant pump and soon will list it on the primary pump screen to which you will press OK.
 Now your done.
 It will confirm on the screen that the set up configuration is complete.

 Just a tip that I set my pumps consistently to 9:00 AM.
-The rationale is that if the building owner wants to see it change over, he can have his coffee and verify the changeover at a reasonable time that’s easy to remember.
+The rationale is that if the building owner wants to see it change over, its easy to recall if they are all the same time.

 Another way to test on the spot is simply to turn off the power on the running pump and see them alternate.
 When you see the yellow warning “communication error” on the screen, don’t worry, it’s just letting you know that the other pump has lost power.
 Once it is re-energized, the pump logic will reset the alarm automatically.